artmetla/DejaView/docs/design-docs/heapprofd-design.md

 Implement an out-of-process heap profiler.
 Do the minimal amount of processing in-line of malloc, and then delegate to a central component for further processing.
 This introduces a new daemon _heapprofd_.

 When tracing is enabled, either via a system property or a signal delivered to an existing process, a given percentage of malloc calls copies the current call stack into a shared memory buffer that is received by heapprofd. heapprofd uses libunwindstack asynchronously for stack unwinding and symbolization.
-This information is used to build bookkeeping tables to track live allocations and is ultimately dumped into the Perfetto trace.
+This information is used to build bookkeeping tables to track live allocations and is ultimately dumped into the DejaView trace.

 All data referenced in this design document was collected on a Pixel 2 on Android P.